A couple of years ago four of us decided to try and do some stuff which might be good for our home town, Eastbourne, and all communities.

-Today, funded through community grants, this project has breathed new life into scores of screens which no longer need to show rolling news (or nothing at all.
+Today, partly funded through community grants, our project has breathed new life into 300 screens in Eastbourne which no longer need to show rolling BBC news.
+Or most often nothing at all.

 Meet our team

 Then a 15 year old student at Cavendish School, looking for a suitable digital project in pursuit of a Crest Award.
 Now 20 and in his third year of University